 Shelbourne Reynolds Inc

-The Kansas base was established in 1996 and serves as a sales office, machine storage facility and parts distribution center.
-It serves the Western US wheat belt stretching from Southern Texas to western Canada for both stripper header and Powermix customers.
-A team of mobile field support people spend most of the harvesting season in the field supporting customers and dealers across the US.
+The Kansas base was established in 1996 and serves as a sales office, machine storage facility and parts distribution centre.
+It supports all of Shelbourne’s customers in the USA and Canada.
+A team of mobile field support people spend most of the harvesting season in the field supporting customers and dealers.

 Shelbourne stripper headers were first sold in the US in 1990 in Kentucky.
 The concept quickly gained acceptance and sales took off.
 Initial sales were of 20 foot machines mostly in the Eastern states where the benefits of a fast, early harvest coupled with the benefits of planting soybeans straight back into the stripped straw were quickly recognized.
 Machines were at the same time gaining acceptance in the rice growing states of Louisiana, Arkansas, Mississippi and Missouri.
 Here the benefits in terms of harvesting productivity were enormous.